vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 Feature specs are very similar to acceptance tests—sometimes I feel the differences are too blurry to really care about the terminology.
 You write tests that exercise your whole application which often involves a multi-step flow of user actions.
 These tests show if your components work in harmony when they are brought together.
 In Ruby land, they are the main protagonist when we’re dealing with Page Objects.
 Feature specs themselves are already very expressive but they can be optimized and cleaned up by extracting their data, behaviour and markup into separate classes.
 I felt clearing up this blurry terminology will help you see that having Page Objects is a bit like doing acceptance level testing while writing feature specs.

+### Capybara

+Maybe we should go over this really quickly as well.
+This library describes itself as an “Acceptance test framework for web applications”.
+You can simulate user interactions with your pages via a very powerful and convenient domain-specific language.
+In my personal opinion, RSpec paired with Capybara offers atm the best way to write your feature specs.
+It lets you visit pages, fill in forms, click on links and buttons, look for markup on your pages and you are able to easily combine all kinds of these commands to interact with your pages.

+You basically can avoid opening the browser yourself to test this stuff manually most of the time.
+Without this tool, the process of “Outside-in-testing”–you drive your code from high-level tests down into your unit-level tests—would be a lot more painful and possibly therefore more neglected.
+In other words you start writing these feature tests which are based on your user stories and from there you go down the rabbit whole until your unit tests provide the coverage you need.
+After that, when your tests are green of course, the games starts anew and you go back up and continue with a fresh feature test.